 Credentialing Examination Pass Rate

 Credentialing examination pass rate is defined as the number of graduates who pass the National Certification Exam CMA (AAMA), credentialing examination compared to the number of graduates who take the examination.
 Consistent with the CAAHEP / MAERB Standards, programs must document a five-year credentialing examination pass rate average of not less than 70% at first attempt.
-The program’s credentialing examination pass rate stated as an average for the reporting period of January 1, 2008 to December 31, 2012 was 82%.
-Eighteen of the 22 graduates of this program taking the AAMA certification examination passed on the first attempt.
+The program’s credentialing examination pass rate is stated as an average over a five-year period from 2009-2013 at a 90 percent pass rate.